-Managed all professional services contracts to include landscaping, solid waste, recycling, water tank maintenance, cell tower and engineeringContinued the
+Managed all professional service contracts to include landscaping, solid waste, recycling, water tank maintenance, cell tower and engineering

+Updated the annual request for proposals package and contract documents for FEMA eligible disaster debris removal, monitoring and management services in accordance with the latest FEMA regulations to ensure the City has the necessary services in position to recover from a disaster event and receive Federal and State assistance.

+Continued the Oil Analysis Program to reduce the number of vehicle oil changes required

+Maintained records on over 60 vehicles on the tracking system that have kept vehicle accidents to a minimum

+Managed cell phone leases to ensure payments are now coming to the City of Ridgeland in the amount of $301,000.00 annually.

+Prepared five budgets for Utilities, Street, East Madison County Sewer, Health and Welfare and Jessamine Cemetery

+Managed the Recycle Bank Program

+Sustained a four-day workweek in order to improve efficiency and reduce operating expenses.

 Facilitated the recertification of the City in the Enhance Program by expanding the recycling program to include solar powered recycling compactors and asphalt recycling.

-Enabled Ridgeland to receive the Environmental Hero Award from the Mississippi Recycling Coalition by implementing a new City wide recycling program, solar powered recycling compactors and asphalt recycling program.

-Established an Oil Analysis Program to reduce the number of vehicle oil changes required

-Created a detailed study of induction lighting that indicates substantial savings on outside lighting requirements.

-Sustained a four day work week in order to improve efficiency and reduce operating expenses.

 Received a perfect 5.0 score from the Mississippi Department of Health for Water System Operation and Management making it one of best-managed water systems in the state.

-Regularly provided the Mayor, Board members and other Department Heads minutes of the weekly staff meeting and monthly project status report meeting.

-Maintained records on over 60 vehicles on the tracking system that have kept vehicle accidents to a minimum

-Served as the Safety Officer and chairman of the Executive Safety Committee

-Managed cell phone leases to ensure payments are now coming to the City of Ridgeland in the amount of $301,000.00 annually.

-Assisted Madison County in the execution of House Hold Hazardous Waste Day

-Served on the Madison County Transportation Committee

-Did my part in assisting with the planting of the Community Garden

-Prepared five budgets for Utilities, Street, East Madison County Sewer, Health and Safety and Jessamine Cemetery

-Manage the Recycle Bank program
+Named a Bicycle Friendly Community by the League of American Bicyclists

 Completed a program to calibrate and rebuild water well flow meters to increase the accuracy of water loss reporting.

-Mud jacked leaking concrete storm drain pipe on Arlington Circle.

-Installed inlet on storm drain pipe on Crestwood.

-Mud jacked leaking concrete storm drain pipe and uncovered buried inlet on Carlton Park

 We maintained a class 6 flood insurance rating that gives all flood insurance policy holders in the City of Ridgeland a 20% discount on their renewals.

-Served as Chairman of the Keep Ridgeland Beautiful Committee and applied for and received our affiliation with Keep America Beautiful

-Served on the Mississippi Recycling Coalition Board of Directors

 Executive Summary

 The City of Ridgeland Public Works Department is once again taking a proactive approach in the execution of the Ridgeland Area Master Plan, Transportation, Water and Sewer Capital Improvements Plans, the City Mission and Environmental Policies.
 One area of concern is the long range funding for the maintenance of our Arterial and Collector Streets and water and sanitary sewer infrastructure.